indrekots/indrekots.github.io/_posts/articles/2017-07-13-how-to-write-a-good-commit-message.md

 You start to wonder why the original author implemented it like that.
 Maybe there was a very specific and rational reason.
 Or maybe—just maybe—this is the source of that dreaded bug that you've been trying to catch for hours.

-As a curious code detective, you whip out your handy Swiss Army knife—Git—like MacGyver and proceed to unravel the mystery.
+Being a good [software archeologist](https://en.wikipedia.org/wiki/Software_archaeology "Software Archeology"), you whip out your handy Swiss Army knife—Git—like MacGyver and proceed to unravel the mystery.
 Using `git blame` you try to understand who was the author of the line of code in question and what was the original intent.
 After some time spent on [reading how `git blame` works](https://git-scm.com/docs/git-blame "Git blame documentation") you read the commit message of the revision the line of code was part of.